-In collaboration with a faculty and students from UT Southwestern Medical Center, Balakrishnan recently finished a series of patient trials-physicians came to UT Dallas and worked in a virtual space with patients from the Dallas Veterans Affairs Medical Center.
+In collaboration with a faculty and students from UT Southwestern Medical Center, Prabhakaran recently finished a series of patient trials-physicians came to UT Dallas and worked in a virtual space with patients from the Dallas Veterans Affairs Medical Center.
 Fifteen patients with different types of upper-arm impairments participated in the trials.

-“The 3D models of users are captured by 3D Kinect cameras, and users can feel each other’s movement in real-time using a haptic device, which is a piece of equipment with resistance motors that apply force, vibration or motion to give feedback,” added Prahba.
+“The 3D models of users are captured by 3D Kinect cameras, and users can feel each other’s movement in real-time using a haptic device, which is a piece of equipment with resistance motors that apply force, vibration or motion to give feedback,” added Prabha.

 Research on the 3D immersive tele-rehabilitation system has received over $2.7 Million over seven years from the National Science Foundation.